awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  You can modify the parallel query parameter by using the [ModifyDBClusterParameterGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBClusterParameterGroup.html) or [ModifyDBParameterGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBParameterGroup.html) API operation or the AWS Management Console\.

 **Note**
  When parallel query is enabled, Aurora MySQL determines whether to use it at runtime for each query\.
 In the case of joins, unions, subqueries, and so on, Aurora MySQL determines whether to use parallel query at runtime for each query block\.
-For details, see [Verifying Which Statements Use Parallel Query](#aurora-mysql-parallel-query-verifying) and [How Parallel Query Works with SQL Constructs](#aurora-mysql-parallel-query-sql)\.
+For details, see [Verifying which statements use parallel query](#aurora-mysql-parallel-query-verifying) and [How parallel query works with SQL constructs](#aurora-mysql-parallel-query-sql)\.

-### Enabling Hash Join for Parallel Query Clusters<a name="aurora-mysql-parallel-query-enabling-hash-join"></a>
+### Enabling hash join for parallel query clusters<a name="aurora-mysql-parallel-query-enabling-hash-join"></a>

  Parallel query is typically used for the kinds of resource\-intensive queries that benefit from the hash join optimization\.
 Thus, it's helpful to ensure that hash joins are enabled for clusters where you plan to use parallel query\.
 +  For Aurora MySQL 5\.6\-compatible clusters before version 1\.23, hash joins are always available in parallel query\-enabled clusters\.
 In this case, you don't need to take any action for the hash join feature\.
 If you upgrade such clusters in the future, you do need to enable hash joins at that time\.
 +  In Aurora MySQL 1\.23 or 2\.09 and higher, the parallel query and hash join settings are both turned off by default\.
 When you enable parallel query for such a cluster, enable hash joins also\.
 The simplest way to do so is to set the cluster configuration parameter `aurora_disable_hash_join=OFF`\.
-For information about how to enable hash joins and use them effectively, see [Working with Hash Joins in Aurora MySQL](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.
+For information about how to enable hash joins and use them effectively, see [Working with hash joins in Aurora MySQL](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.

-### Enabling and Disabling Parallel Query Using the Console<a name="aurora-mysql-parallel-query-enabling-console"></a>
+### Enabling and disabling parallel query using the console<a name="aurora-mysql-parallel-query-enabling-console"></a>

  You can enable or disable parallel query at the DB instance level or the DB cluster level by working with parameter groups\.

 **To enable or disable parallel query for a DB cluster with the AWS Management Console**

-1. Create a custom parameter group, as described in [Working with DB Parameter Groups and DB Cluster Parameter Groups](USER_WorkingWithParamGroups.md)\.
+1. Create a custom parameter group, as described in [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.

 1. For Aurora MySQL 1\.23 and 2\.09 or higher: Update **aurora\_parallel\_query** to **1** \(enabled\) or **0** \(disabled\)\.
 On clusters where the parallel query feature is available, **aurora\_parallel\_query** is disabled by default\.